rsksmart/devportal-1.0/tutorials/truffle-boxes/truffle-boxes-prerequisites.md

 ---

 Before you use a Truffle box, you need to have Truffle and other useful tools installed in your computer.
-In this tutorial, I will show you step-by-step how to install and configure the prerequisites to use any RSK Truffle box on RSK networks.
+In this tutorial, I will show you step-by-step on how to install and configure the prerequisites to use any RSK Truffle box on RSK networks.

 # Overview